 10] Update your SSD Firmware and fix DRIVER VERIFIER DMA VIOLATION

-If the Windows 10 is installed in SSD of your device, it must be maintained in updated always.
+If the Windows 10 or 11 is installed on SSD of your device, it must be maintained in updated always.
 Very often the blue screen error with bug check code 0x000000E6 appears only from an outdated SSD Firmware.
-To be honest, updating the SSD is has little bit of risk involved and the process may damage your full SSD completely leading to losing a great amount of necessary data.
+To be honest, updating the SSD has a little bit of risk involved and the process may damage your full SSD completely leading to losing a great amount of necessary data.
 Therefore, the task must be completed with the utmost care and following proper instructions provided by the manufacturer.

 11] Load back previous state of Windows by performing System Restore

 Bug check code 0x000000E6 can show up on a device when Windows Registry is tweaked in the wrong way.
 Such changes usually happen after installing a new program or removing one.
 If you have the same problem, you can easily recover the device by simply performing a System Restore which leads the OS to its previous point where there was no drawback.
 To perform the workaround, the following guidelines will help –

 - Press Win+Q hotkeys at once to launch Taskbar Search.

 - When arrives, type rstrui in the text field and eventually press Enter key.